sphinx-doc/sphinx/doc/ext/intersphinx.rst

       intersphinx_mapping = {'http://docs.python.org/dev': 'python-inv.txt'}

-   This will read the inventory from :file:`python.inv` in the source directory, but still generate links to the pages under ``http://docs.python.org/dev``.
+   This will read the inventory from :file:`python-inv.txt` in the source directory, but still generate links to the pages under ``http://docs.python.org/dev``.
 It is up to you to update the inventory file as new objects are added to the Python documentation.